 In connection with the review of the merger by the broadcast.com board of directors, Morgan Stanley performed a variety of financial and comparative analyses for purposes of its opinion given in connection therewith.
 The preparation of a fairness opinion is a complex process and is not necessarily susceptible to partial analysis or summary description.
 In arriving at its opinion, Morgan Stanley considered the results of all of its analyses as a whole and did not attribute any particular weight to any analysis or factor considered by it.
 Furthermore, Morgan Stanley believes that selecting any portion of its analyses, without considering all analyses, would create an incomplete view of the process underlying its opinion.
-In addition, Morgan Stanley may have given various analyses and factors more or less weight than other analyses and factors and may have deemed various assumptions more or less probable than other analysis described above should not be taken to be Morgan Stanley's view of the actual value of broadcast.com or Yahoo!.
+In addition, Morgan Stanley may have given various analyses and factors more or less weight than other analyses and factors and may have deemed various assumptions more or less probable than other assumptions, so that the ranges of valuations resulting from any particular analysis described above should not be taken to be Morgan Stanley's view of the actual value of broadcast.com or Yahoo!